Women and bicycling in Islam: Iran

 In Marivan in 2016, police stopped some women who were cycling, leading to extensive comment on social media.
 A group of women arrested for cycling in public in July 2016 (possibly the same group) were said to have been made to sign pledges that they wouldn't do it again.
 In Marivan, the local member of parliament issued a statement that the city officials and the Friday Mass Imam had nothing against cycling, as long as the women dressed in accordance with "the Islamic dress code".
 On the 30th of August, the city designated part of the Women's Park as a cycling area.
 On September 6, a "Clean Tuesday" ride in Tehran was broken up by police, despite the participation of government officials, on grounds that it did not have prior approval from the Municipal Security Council.

 On September 18, Supreme Leader Ali Khamenei reversed his statement of some weeks before, saying in a written answer to an anonymous question that women were not allowed to cycle in public, nor in the presence of strangers.
 He issued a fatwa to state media, saying that "Riding a bicycle often attracts the attention of men and exposes the society to corruption, and thus contravenes women's chastity, and it must be abandoned [by women but not by men]".

 The Iranian ban was widely defied; women continued to cycle and rent bicycles and share images of themselves cycling.
 The My Stealthy Freedom campaign included posts by female Iranian cyclists, and the Twitter hashtag #IranianWomenLoveCycling became popular.

 In September 2018, Isfahan Friday Prayer Leader Ayatollah Yousef Tabatabaeinejad gave a sermon condemning women cycling, on the grounds that sinful glances at them would lead to moral corruption.
-On May 14, 2019, the Istafan city prosecutor Ali Isfahani said women were forbidden to cycle, and announced an "Office for the Promotion of Virtue and Prevention of Vice" to prevent them from doing so.
+On May 14, 2019, the Isfahan city prosecutor Ali Isfahani said women were forbidden to cycle, and announced an "Office for the Promotion of Virtue and Prevention of Vice" to prevent them from doing so.
 He proposed that the municipality and police design a bicycle for women with a "suitable cover".